Eva Heyman: Diary and publication

 Heyman's diary was published first in Hungarian.
 It was first translated into Hebrew by Yad Vashem in 1964, then into English by Moshe M. Kohn.
 The English edition was published by Yad Vashem in 1974.
 The diary has been compared to The Diary of Anne Frank.

 In her diary she talks about her 13th birthday party, the last before she is murdered at Auschwitz.
 She writes of a pleasant party with tea, sandwiches, and a type of chocolate cake called Sachertorte.
 She is given a navy blue knit dress, a light tan spring coat and for the first time two pairs of sheer stockings.
-She also received an assortment of books, candies, records, oranges and chocolates.
+She also received an assortment of books, music-disc recordings, candies, and oranges.

 She writes of her mother burning books written by Béla Zsolt, who she calls "Uncle Bela", and the destruction of works by other authors who were deemed dangerous like Ferenc Molnár.
 She admits to having read Molnár's novel The Paul Street Boys.